 How to remove stains from an oiled floor

-- For dark spots – such as water marks and pet urine – rub with a fine grade steel wool before polishing with a soft cloth dipped in floor oil.
+- Steel wool: For dark spots – such as water marks and pet urine – rub with a fine grade steel wool before polishing with a soft cloth dipped in floor oil.
 Note: Chose an oil colour to match the colour of your floor.

-- If the area is still dark, apply 1tbsp of vinegar and let it soak into the wood for about an hour.
+- White vinegar: If the area is still dark, apply 1tbsp of vinegar and let it soak into the wood for about an hour.
 Rinse with a damp cloth, then buff up with the oil that matches your floor colour.

 For stubborn stains that don’t respond to treatment, lightly sand the floor with fine paper, clean with fine grade steel wool and white spirit (or white vinegar), then buff up with the oil that matches your floor’s natural colour.

-How to keep your wooden floors clean
+How to clean and protect wooden floors